guillepinho/guillepinho/README.md

 ### I'm passionate about **leading**, **solving problems** through **softwares** and **coding**.

-Working at <a href="https://github.com/senioramais">BENVO</a>, as a FullStack DevOps.
+Working at <a href="https://github.com/senioramais">BENVO</a>, as a Tech Lead & FullStack DevOps.

 Made a Full Stack Developer by <a href="https://www.betrybe.com/">TRYBE</a>.